Introduction

 }

-Applies the color to <em>
+Applies the color to <em> elements only inside a <ul> tag.

 Class selector

-attribute of the elements.
+You can define style rules based on the class attribute of the elements.
 All the elements having that class will be formatted according to the defined rule.

 .black {